Indre-V/blossom-therapy/README.md

 ![Footer](/docs/readme-md/features/footer-ml-screen.png)

 The footer maintains consistency with the overall site design, featuring the same font and color scheme, and is fully responsive to adapt to various screen sizes.
 This attention to detail helps reinforce the site's branding and enhances the user experience by providing clear and accessible navigation options at the bottom of the page.
 Media links are included.
 Also, users can contact site owner by clicking on the :envelope: icon is they wish to do so.
+Instead of generic links, the footer includes 'About Section' link with detailed profile of the developeer of this project.

 **Contact Form:**